chanzuckerberg/napari-hub/docs/writing-the-perfect-description.md

 The description is the main way for you connect with your users through the napari hub.
 You can provide a description of your plugin by creating a markdown file in your repo at `.napari/DESCRIPTION.md`.
-It's the primary way for potential users learn about your plugin, what it does, and whether it might solve their problem.
+It's the primary way for potential users learn about your plugin, understand what it does, and determine whether it might solve their problem.

 It's a blank canvas, for you to customize as you see fit.